Lumpers and splitters: Biology

-The categorization and naming of a particular species should be regarded as a hypothesis about the evolutionary relationships and distinguishability of that group of organisms.
+The categorisation and naming of a particular species should be regarded as a hypothesis about the evolutionary relationships and distinguishability of that group of organisms.
 As further information comes to hand, the hypothesis may be confirmed or refuted.
 Sometimes, especially in the past when communication was more difficult, taxonomists working in isolation have given two distinct names to individual organisms later identified as the same species.
-When two named species are agreed to be of the same species, the older species name is almost always retained dropping the newer species name honoring a convention known as "priority of nomenclature".
-This form of lumping is technically called synonymization.
+When two named species are agreed to be of the same species, the older species name is almost always retained dropping the newer species name honouring a convention known as "priority of nomenclature".
+This form of lumping is technically called synonymisation.
 Dividing a taxon into multiple, often new, taxa is called splitting.
 Taxonomists are often referred to as "lumpers" or "splitters" by their colleagues, depending on their personal approach to recognizing differences or commonalities between organisms.

-For example, the number of genera used in Pteridophyte Phylogeny Group (PPG) I has proved controversial.
+For example, the number of genera used in Pteridophyte Phylogeny Group I (PPG I) has proved controversial.
 PPG I uses 18 lycophyte and 319 fern genera.
 The earlier system put forward by Smith et al. (2006) had suggested a range of 274 to 312 genera for ferns alone.
 By contrast, the system of Christenhusz & Chase (2014) used 5 lycophyte and about 212 fern genera.
 The number of fern genera was further reduced to 207 in a subsequent publication.
-Defending PPG I, Schuettpelz et al. (2018) argue that the larger number of genera is a result of "the gradual accumulation of new collections and new data" and hence "a greater appreciation of fern diversity and [..] an improved ability to distinguish taxa".
+Defending PPG I, Schuettpelz et al. (2018) argue that the larger number of genera is a result of "the gradual accumulation of new collections and new data" and hence "a greater appreciation of fern diversity and ... an improved ability to distinguish taxa".
 They also argue that the number of species per genus in the PPG I system is already higher than in other groups of organisms (about 33 species per genus for ferns as opposed to about 22 species per genus for angiosperms) and that reducing the number of genera as Christenhusz and Chase propose yields the excessive number of about 50 species per genus for ferns.
-In response, Christenhusz & Chase (2018) argue that the excessive splitting of genera destabilises the usage of names and will lead to greater instability in future, and that the highly split genera have few if any characters that can be used to recognize them, making identification difficult, even to generic level.
+In response, Christenhusz and Chase (2018) argue that the excessive splitting of genera destabilises the usage of names and will lead to greater instability in future, and that the highly split genera have few if any characters that can be used to recognise them, making identification difficult, even to generic level.
 They further argue that comparing numbers of species per genus in different groups is "fundamentally meaningless".